hamedg68/vuerouter4/README.md

 ## Query Params
 Query params can be used for a number of different things, including storing search parameters for a search results page or, in our case, storing the path of a route to redirect to after user login.

+## Named Views
+Using named views in order to compose custom layouts per route.